by Dennis M. Myers, 03/24/2021

 "You were outside?"

 "No, no. I was still inside the airlock.
 I meant back inside the tunnel.
 They scooped me onto a transport and brought me up here."

 "I didn't.
 I have no idea why you are here."

-She brought her arm around and pulled back her sleeve.
-The corporate screen lit up under her skin.
+She brought her left arm around and pulled back her sleeve.
+The corporate screen lit up under the artificial skin.
 She tapped a series of icons and brought up the incident report, then watched his face.
-"It says that probable excessive human damage was detected."
+"It says probable excessive human damage detected."